Another Book of Nothing Chapters 10-13:

 Which is beyond duality and beyond mind.

-Douglas J. Penick, Crossings on a Bridge of Light
+Douglas J. Penick, Crossings on a Bridge of Light, The Songs and Deeds of Gesar, King of Ling

-In a small and rustic Nepali tea shop, I once bought a cup of tea for a nameless Sadhu (wandering holy-man) and laid three rupee coins on the table before him.
-Understanding my unspoken request, in return he said:
+In a small and rustic Nepali tea shop, I once bought a cup of tea for a nameless Sadhu (wandering holy-man) and laid three single rupee coins in a row on the table before him.
+In reply to my unspoken request, he said:

 “Shanti meh, sab ata, sab jata”

-The aim of meditation or prayer is the absorption of all thinking in a state of surrender.
-This may be powered emotionally by devotion to any idea or image in a relationship of love, or intellectually by a calm disassociation from thought and identity.
+The aim of meditation or prayer is the absorption of all thinking in a state of complete surrender.
+This may be powered emotionally by devotion to any idea or image of the divine in a relationship of supreme love, or intellectually by a calm disassociation from thought and individual identity.

-In regard to the method of restraining thought by means of the constant repetition of a prayer or ‘mantra’, Sri Ramakrishna told the story of a man who begged a ‘yogi’ to give him control over a ghost or disembodied spirit.
+One common method of restraining thought and our ever-active minds is by means of the constant repetition of the name of God, a prayer or ‘mantra’.
+As a way of illustrating the efficacy of this technique, Sri Ramakrishna told the story of a man who begged an accomplished ‘yogi’ to give him control over a ghost or disembodied spirit.
 The sage warned him that if he could not keep the spirit busy it would devour him, but the man could not be swayed from his determination, and so his wish was granted.
 The spirit had the power to manifest anything the man desired, and this certainly proved no problem to begin with.
 The man requested gold and palaces and everything he’d ever wanted, however, the spirit produced them all in a flash; so of course he soon began to run out of things to request.
 Fearing for his life, the man ran back to the yogi, pleading to be saved from the hungry spirit.
 Taking pity on him the yogi told him to get a curly-tailed dog and ask the spirit to comb its tail straight.
 No problem, thought the spirit, but every time he combed it straight it straightway curled up again.
-Exasperated, the spirit finally begged the man to release him.
+Exasperated by this repetition with no end in sight, the spirit finally begged the man to release him.

-The koans of Zen have a similar effect of exhausting the mind’s ability to comprehend some statement such as the famous sound of one hand clapping, leading ideally to its complete surrender.
+The koans of Zen have a similar effect by exhausting the mind’s ability to comprehend some statement such as the famous sound of one hand clapping, and lead ideally to its complete surrender.

 You may consider surrendering thus to be a kind of trick or a means to an end, but what’s the alternative?